10MINT/extensions/README.md

 A repository with my App Inventor extensions and its logos.

-For development and preview extensions, take a look at the beta branch.
+Welcome to the beta branch, you'll find development and preview versions here.
 Those extensions may not work properly and are not representative.
 DO NOT USE THEM IN PRODUCTION VERSIONS, THEY CAN DESTROY YOUR PROJECT.
-Extensions that are no longer supported can now be found in the deprecated branch

 ## Each folder (hopefully) includes